 - Hard polymer knuckle protection

 - Not good for cold weather

 Summer is one of the most popular times of the year for riding a motorcycle, and your gear should match the weather.
-Short cuff gloves are designed for summer riding with lightweight, breathable materials and venting.
+Short-cuff gloves are designed for summer riding with lightweight, breathable materials and venting.
 They typically aren’t waterproof but will dry quickly.
 They often come in a wide range of colors and designs, so it’ll be easy to find a pair that matches the rest of your gear.

 Winter short-cuff motorcycle gloves are designed to withstand colder temperatures.
 These gloves will have varying levels of insulation to make them suitable for different temperature levels.
 These gloves tend to lack breathability, so they can make your hands sweat if it’s too warm.
 The short cuff tends to be the downfall of winter gloves.
 It can leave a gap between your gloves and jacket, allowing cold air to get in.

-If you like to attend track days or race your motorcycle, you need gloves with extra protection.
+If you attend track days or race your motorcycle, you need gloves with extra protection.
 Race gloves are made of leather with extra reinforcement pads on the palm to give you a better grip.
 Your knuckles will also have extra protection.
 The most protective option is a Kevlar knuckle guard and additional protection plates down each finger.

 Look for gloves that will come in a size that fits your hand.
 They should be snug but not too tight.
 They shouldn’t shift or bunch while on your hands.
 They also shouldn’t be so tight that they restrict your hand movement or blood flow.
 The glove should also have a cuff that secures around your wrist to ensure the gloves stay on your hands in the event of a fall.